xuwenyihust/Wine-Quality/README.md

     * Choose **F1** rather than **accuracy** to be less sensitive to imbalance
     * Use F1 to reevaluate model using different values of 'number of decision trees'
     * Set the number of decision trees to be 15
+    * Get a mean F1 score of 0.47

 * **Probability Calibration**
     * Have the predicted labels now, also want to get the probability of the respective label